throw-if-null/shower/README.md

 ## Environment variables
 * _Username_: the SQL username that will be used for executing scripts
-* _Password_: the adequate password for the provider Usernmae
+* _Password_: the adequate password for the provider Username
 * _Server_: the target SQL server

 ## Where should I put my scripts?